iv461/icey/icey/doc/api_streams.md

-# Streams
+# Entities

-These are all the available `Streams`, implementing subscribers, publishers/timers etc.
+All the ROS entities such as subscribers, publishers/timers etc., most of them follow the `Stream` concept.

 ```{doxygenstruct} icey::Result
 ```